MSMissing/dot-glomble/README.md

 # dot-glomble

 A dedicated tool to save your favorite Glomble videos.
+I am not liable if this becomes outdated, especially the search function.

 ## installation